Juniperus communis 'Compressa'

 A rigidly narrow and upright accent evergreen for the garden, very compact, never growing more than a few feet tall, extremely fine foliage lends a soft texture; best used as a solitary accent, ideal as a rock garden feature

-Compressa Juniper has attractive dark green foliage with silver stripes.
-The needles are highly ornamental and turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
+Compressa Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive dark green foliage with silver stripes.
+The needles are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.

 Compressa Juniper is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.